 I knooowww.
 It’s not something you want to talk about.
 It’s a little bit like incontinence, it’s a not-something-we-talk-about thing.
 But, it’s OK, you can read about it in private and at your leisure here.

-Vaginal dryness is one of the distressing symptoms of peri- and post-menopause.
+Vaginal dryness is one of the distressing signs of peri- and post-menopause.
 The discomfort of the condition is further exacerbated by the fact that so many women suffer in silence because of its ‘not-something-we-talk-about’ 🤫 status.

-The thing is though it’s common, and it’s linked to one of the other symptoms – lack of libido – so it’s super important to find ways to deal with it.
+The thing is though it’s common, and it’s linked to one of the other signs – lack of libido – so it’s super important to find ways to deal with it.
 Not only for your physical wellness but because it delivers quite a hit mentally and emotionally.

 Causes of Vaginal Dryness

 The most common reason for vaginal dryness is ageing and declining estrogen levels during the meno years.
 The ovaries produce the sex hormones (estrogen, progesterone, testosterone and DHEA) and it’s these that keep the thin layer of moisture that coats the walls of our vagina nice and moist.
 In our younger years, this moisture helps sperm survive and travel to create a healthy pregnancy.

 During perimenopause, the hormones produced by our ovaries begin reducing which can, not only decrease moisture levels on the vaginal walls but also cause them to thin and become less elastic.Vaginal dryness is one of the distressing signs of peri- and post-menopause and many women suffer in silence because of its ‘not-something-we-talk-about’ 🤫 status.
 Click To Tweet

 - Effects on your ovaries from cancer therapy